dresdner353/energyutils/ESB_HDF_READER.md

 Options:
 * --file FILE [FILE ...]
 This specifies the ESB HDF file to use as input.
 You can also specifiy multiple files here or use a wildcard like HDF*.csv as a way of passing in the pattern of files to process.
-The data from each file is combined accordingly.
+Another approach is to specifiy a directory and the script will load all .csv files it finds in that directory.
+The data from each separate file is combined accordingly and any duplicates will automatically overwrite each other.
 * --odir /path/to/output/directory
 This specifies the output directory for the processed data.
 Each day is written to a separate JSONL file, with each hour being a line in that file
 * --timezone TIMEZONE